-Stock futures trade lower ahead of Fed decision
+Stock futures trade mixed ahead of Fed decision

 Wednesday morning will feature earnings from two Dow members - Boeing and McDonald's

-U.S. equity futures were pointing lower ahead of Wednesday's opening bell on Wall Street.
+U.S. equity futures were trading mixed ahead of Wednesday's opening bell on Wall Street.

-The major futures indexes suggested a decline of 0.2%.
+The major futures indexes suggested a decline of 0.2% on the Dow.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE